etirouthier/keras_dna/docs/modelwrapperadvanced.md

 ```
 ## Correlation

 Evaluating the correlation is a standard evaluation for continuous data.
-The method `.get_correlation()` fournishes the possibility of easily evaluating the correlation between the predicted and real coverage for every annotation and cell type.
+The method `.get_correlation()` enables easily evaluating the correlation between the predicted and real coverage for every annotation and cell type.

 ```python